AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ## Use the token for client-side user authentication

-Take the following steps in your client to use the token for client-side user authentication.
+Take the following steps to use the token for client-side user authentication.
 The code samples apply to Agora RTC Web SDK 4.x.

 ### Fetch the token with uid